TheThingsNetwork/docs/doc/content/lorawan/regional-limitations-of-rf-use/_index.md

 In Europe, LoRaWAN uses a range of **24 to 80 channels** with either 125 kHz or 250 kHz bandwidth, and 250 kHz bandwidth is only applied with DR (Data Rate) 6.

 All LoRaWAN end devices are required to operate at least on channels 868.10 MHz, 868.30 MHz, and 868.50 MHz.
 These channels must also have a bandwidth of 125 kHz at DR0 to DR5 and be restricted to a maximum [duty cycle](/lorawan/duty-cycle/) of 1%.
-Gateways must be listening on one or more of these channels.
+Gateways should listen on these three channels.
 The same channels are used to send the join-request message and in that case, the duty cycle should be as follows:

 - Aggregated during the first hour following power-up or reset: Transmit time < 36Sec
 - Aggregated during the next 10 hours: Transmit time < 36Sec